-A technical review was carried out by Altemar Ltd. in relation to the appealed aquaculture licences.
-The Appellant for each case is Derek Diver, who is a shellfish farmer also within the Bay.
+A technical review was carried out by Altemar Ltd. in relation to the refused aquaculture licences.
+The applicants are the Appellants.
 A review of the appeal and Ministerial files was also carried out.
-As outlined in the determinations the Minister has granted the aquaculture licences based on the following:
+As outlined in the determinations the Minister has refused the aquaculture licences based on the following: